 ´Lloyd’s emphasis on the sensuality and emotion of melody as the basis for improvisation and development has served him well during his long career.
 It enables the triumph of his latest studio recording.
 Tone Poem is his third album with The Marvels, the same band that supported his 2018 collaboration with Lucinda Williams, Vanished Garden´.

 I love her for all the above reasons but she is the only artist ever to cause me to walk out of a concert.
-At the old Apollo In Manchester one night, after waiting some ninety minutes after the designated start time, my friends Rob and Pam Mckee and I (music-lovers all) listened to the first couple of unrecognisable renditions delivered in a slurred and very out of it manner, took one look at each other and decided to call it a what had already been a very long night.
+At the old Apollo in Manchester one night, after waiting some ninety minutes beyond the designated start time, my friends Rob and Pam Mckee and I (music-lovers all) listened to the first couple of unrecognisable renditions delivered in a slurred and very out-of-it manner, took one look at each other and decided to call it a what had already been a very long night.

 Since then, Williams has ranked No. 97 on VH1’s 100 Greatest Women in Rock & Roll in 1998, and was named “America’s best songwriter” by Time magazine in 2002, and was chosen by Rolling Stone as the 79th greatest songwriter of all time.